groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/render-hidden-pages/_index.md

 var response = apiInstance.CreateView(new CreateViewRequest(viewOptions));
 ```

+**When to Use This**: If you're building a content management system where users need to review all slides before publication, or when migrating presentations between platforms where hidden content must be preserved.

-## Step 4: Revealing Hidden Worksheets in Spreadsheets
+## Step 3: Reveal Hidden Worksheets in Spreadsheets

-Similar to presentations, you can reveal hidden worksheets in Excel files:
+Similar to presentations, you can reveal hidden worksheets API functionality works across Excel files.
+This is essential when you need to access data that might be referenced by visible sheets but hidden from regular users:

 ```csharp
 var viewOptions = new ViewOptions